 Learn more about types of bike lanes:

-Download a PDF copy of the current Chicago Bike Map here
+Download a PDF copy of the 2020 Chicago Bike Map here

 Monthly bike counts are conducted at downtown locations.
 Visit our Bike Counts page to learn more about bike count results and volunteer opportunities.